-Easy, fluffy, soft baked apple rolls with cinnamon sugar – these apfelschnecken can be found in many German bakeries and are the perfect fall treat!
+Easy, fluffy, soft baked apple cinnamon rolls rolled in cinnamon sugar – these apfelschnecken can be found in many German bakeries and are the perfect fall treat!

 Which apples should I use?